go-fuego/fuego/README.md

 ## Features

 - **OpenAPI**: Fuego automatically generates OpenAPI documentation from code
-- **`net/http` compatible**: Fuego is built on top of `net/http`, so you can use any `net/http` middleware or handler!
+- **`net/http` compatible**: Fuego is built on top of `net/http`, so you can use any `http.Handler` middleware or handler!
+Fuego also supports `log/slog`, `context` and
 - **Routing**: Fuego provides a simple and fast router based on Go 1.22 `net/http`
-- **Serialization/Deserialization**: Fuego automatically serializes and deserializes JSON and XML based on user-provided structs (or not, if you want to do it yourself)
+- **Serialization/Deserialization**: Fuego automatically serializes and deserializes JSON, XML and HTML Forms based on user-provided structs (or not, if you want to do it yourself)
-- **Validation**: Fuego provides a simple and fast validator based on go-playground/validator
+- **Validation**: Fuego provides a simple and fast validator based on `go-playground/validator`
-- **Transformation**: easily transform your data after deserialization
+- **Transformation**: easily transform your data by implementing the `fuego.InTransform` and `fuego.OutTransform` interfaces
-- **Middlewares**: easily add a custom `net/http` middleware or use the built-in middlewares.
+- **Middlewares**: easily add a custom `net/http` middleware or use the provided middlewares.
+- **Error handling**: Fuego provides a simple and fast error handling system
+- **Rendering**: Fuego provides a simple and fast rendering system based on `html/template` - you can still also use your own template system like `templ` or `gomponents`

 ## Examples